slhck/SubjectivePlayer/README.md

 | `rating`         | Integer rating value.
 Empty for BREAK entries.
 For ACR: 0=Excellent, 1=Good, 2=Fair, 3=Poor, 4=Bad.
 For continuous: 0-100. |
 | `rated_at`       | ISO8601 timestamp when the rating was submitted (e.g., `2025-01-15T14:32:05+01:00`).
 Empty for BREAK entries.              |

+For time-continuous ratings, there will be one line per second of video playback, with the `rating` column containing the current rating value at that second, and the `rated_at` column indicating when that rating was recorded.

 ## Configuration Options

 The app allows some level of customization.
 Access the settings via the main menu (three dots) and clicking *Preferences*.
 The following options are available: